“Queerness as Grace: The Spiritual Strength of Imagination and Creation”

 Note: This is an expanded version of remarks that I delivered at the 2021 International Affirmation Conference, 18 September 2021.
 I felt somewhat rushed and flustered in my live delivery, so please indulge me in polishing, revising, and expanding what I had to say.

 I am dust.
 Unto dust I shall return.
 Yet, this dust is fused with an immortal intelligence, a spirit, co-eternal with God.
-This immortal intelligence will reunited with my dust in the Resurrection.
+This immortal intelligence will reunite with my dust in the Resurrection.

 This may be a strange way to kick-off a conversation about and responding to Blaire Ostler’s daring, inspiring, and wonderful Queer Mormon Theology: An Introduction, but is where my thoughts took me, as I pondered her words about Sexuality and Creation and Queer Polygamy.
 I hope to elucidate some of that connection for you today, as we wander a bit through my own speculative and lived Queer Mormon Theology.